Nokia N80

-The Nokia N80 is a 3G smartphone from Nokia announced on November 2, 2005, part of the multimedia Nseries line.
+The Nokia N80 is a 3G mobile phone from Nokia announced on November 2, 2005, part of the multimedia Nseries line.
 It runs on Symbian OS v9.1 and the S60 3rd Edition interface.
 It was first released in June 2006.

 It has support for high-speed UMTS/WCDMA connections.
 Features include a 3.1-megapixel camera (interpolated from 2.0-megapixels) with built-in flash, a front camera for videoconferencing, Wi-Fi (802.11g), Universal Plug and Play (UPnP), FM radio, Bluetooth 1.2, MiniSD memory card slot, and support for 3D Java games.
-Its 2.1-inch display has a pixel density of 259 ppi due to the 352x416 resolution on a 2.1" displaymaking it one of Nokia's sharpest displays of 2005 and 2006.
+Its 2.1-inch display has a pixel density of 259 ppi due to the 352x416 resolution on a 2.1" display making it one of Nokia's sharpest displays of 2005 and 2006.

 The N80 was the world's first UPnP-compatible phone, allowing the transfer of media files to compatible devices over Wi-Fi.
 The N80 was officially described as a multimedia computer by Nokia, like its successor Nokia N95.